 Myth 3: Air purifiers will take care of all odors in your home so you don’t have to bother with common housekeeping

-A surprising number of people think that if they have an air purifier, it gives them carte blanche to not empty the cat litter, leave a dirty clothes hamper or rotting food in the kitchen for months on end…while expecting an air purifier to pick up the slack!
+A surprising number of people think that if they have an air purifier, it gives them an excuse to not empty the cat litter, leave a dirty clothes hamper or rotting food in the kitchen for months on end while expecting an air purifier to pick up the slack!
 Air purifiers only work for odors if they have several pounds of high grade carbon in them, but good hygiene and removing the cause of the odor is a better solution.

 Myth 4: If an air purifier has a HEPA filter in it, it must do a good job

 Unfortunately, even if an air purifier has a HEPA filter, the filters vary in size and construction quality, which isn’t discernible to the average consumer.
 Moreover, other design factors in an air purifier may prevent it from being truly effective, meaning the non-purified air can just leak all around the filter and escape back into the room.

 Myth 5: If you have dust mite allergies, the first thing you need to do is buy an air purifier